mechanoid7/binance-candles/projects/binance-candles-lib/README.md

 # BinanceCandlesLib

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.

 ## Code scaffolding

 Run `ng generate component component-name --project binance-candles-lib` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project binance-candles-lib`.